School-of-Life-Project/Portal/README.md

 Then, you can:
 - run the application in development mode with `npx tauri dev`
 - build an optimized desktop binary with `npx tauri build`

+### Known Build Issues

+- When compiling Portal as a Linux AppImage, external links and folder buttons are broken.
+This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/6172).
+- When compiling Portal for mobile platforms, the "Open Resource Folder" and "Open Data Folder" buttons do not function correctly.

 ## Architecture